PyAbel/PyAbel/CONTRIBUTING.rst

 If possible, before submitting your pull request please `rebase <https://git-scm.com/book/en/v2/Git-Branching-Rebasing>`__ your fork on the last master on PyAbel::

-    # Add the remote, call it "upstream" (only the fist time)
+    # Add the remote, call it "upstream" (only the first time)
     git remote add upstream https://github.com/PyAbel/PyAbel.git

     # Fetch all the branches of that remote into remote-tracking branches,